ForcewardGit/os_project/README.md

 # <p style = "color: purple; font-size: 40px;">OS Project</p>
 ## Client-Server application
-### Was created by Umidjon Khabibullaev in a collaboration with professor Jaloliddin Yusupov.
+### Was created by Umidjon Khabibullaev in a collaboration with professor Jaloliddin Yusupov and Fulvio Risso.

 <br>
 <br>